silhol/HS-Recipes/README.md

 The script should work with the current recipes of HS and with most older recipe pages of HS.

 So my friend (Susanna Kallio) and I created this little python script.
-Some recipes require you to login (so please do that before you use the script for those recipes that require a login).
+Some recipes require you to login (so please do that before you use the script for those recipes that require a login!).

 ## Functionalities